EchoMTG/mtg-csv-reader/README.md

 ## Project Goal

-Be able to read CSV or XLS files of magic the gathering cards which can contain these columns
+Be able to read CSV or XLS files of magic the gathering cards which must contain at least this columns:

 * card name (string)
 * card expansion (string)